-We have 3 breeding's planned later this year, Please Contact Us for more information!
+We have several breeding's planned for 2021.
+Please Contact Us for more information.

 Being owned by an English Mastiff can be a wonderful relationship with years of joy and happiness or it could be an overwhelming responsibility in which you may not have been prepared for.
 English Mastiffs are the largest of the dog breed and will range from 27 inches to 36 inches to the shoulder.
 They can weigh anywhere from 120 to 250 plus lbs.
 Weight is the one thing with English Mastiffs that is mostly exaggerated about them.
 When they are full grown they will eat between 6 to 8 cups of Quality Food per Day.
 As a puppy to can expect up to 12 to 16 cups of Quality Food per Day.
 You will need to use a stern voice when disciplining your English Mastiff and nothing else because they are a very sensitive and their feelings can get hurt easily so keep this in minds and don’t yell at them.

 Below is a list that will help you and your family decide if you ready to be Owned by an English Mastiff!
 The important thing is you want to ensure the best for the English Mastiff so if you or your family can’t handle any of the below, then maybe the English Mastiff is not the best fit for you and your family.

 They are not the breed for everyone, due to their size & health needs.